 In addition to the study of human cells and tissues, this unique biochemistry specialization offers a broader perspective to biochemistry, covering areas that biochemistry graduate programs at other Canadian universities would lack (e.g. toxicology, food science, etc.).
-It also covers cross-species comparisons outside of human biochemistry not found in other, more focused biochemistry programs.
+It also covers crossspecies comparisons outside of human biochemistry not found in other, more focused biochemistry programs.

-Graduate students have an opportunity to work with our award-winning and renowned faculty. carleton.ca/biochem/research
+Graduate students have an opportunity to work with our awardwinning and renowned faculty. carleton.ca/biochem/research like Health Canada, Environment Canada, Agriculture and Agri-Food Canada, the Canadian Food Inspection Agency, the National Research Council Canada, the Royal Canadian Mounted Police or in industry.

-They also will conduct their thesis research in laboratory facilities utilized by their Carleton supervisors or off campus at institutes like Health Canada, Environment Canada, Agriculture and Agri-Food
+They also will conduct their thesis research in laboratory facilities utilized by their Carleton supervisors or off campus at institutes